RubyAnn444/RubyAnn444.github.io/README.md

 $ ride_length        <Period> 12M 53S, 12M 9S, 4M 20S, 5M 26S, 11M 30S, 14M 22S, 12M 0S, 5M 18S, 21M 4…
 $ weekday            <chr> "Sunday", "Wednesday", "Thursday", "Tuesday", "Monday", "Wednesday", "Tuesd…
 ```
-##### Null values
+#### Null values
 The first step  in order to better understand null values is to count them!
 I have used `colSums(is.na())` to count the amount of null values in each column.
 Since these null values might indicate a valuable insight, I have further analysed them, checking for their average trip duration.
-The average trip duration of trips without a start station ID is 29 seconds.
+The average trip duration of trips without a start station ID is 29 seconds, and changes in longtitude and latitude are observable.
 My hypothesis is, that these trips have been cancelled due to technical issues, however further context is missing. **When gathering insights about behavioural trends, I will not consider these null values any further**.
 ```
 > na_counts <- colSums(is.na(datatotal))